List of Fraggle Rock characters: Marjory the Trash Heap

-Marjory the Trash Heap (performed by Jerry Nelson in the live-action series, Aymee Garcia in Fraggle Rock: Back to the Rock, voiced by Rob Paulsen in the animated series) is a wise being (referred to as an "oracle") that serves as the garbage dump of the Gorgs.
+Marjory the Trash Heap (performed by Jerry Nelson in the original series, Aymee Garcia in Fraggle Rock: Back to the Rock, voiced by Rob Paulsen in the animated series) is a wise being (referred to as an "oracle") that serves as the garbage dump of the Gorgs.
 She and her heckling heralds live near the Gorg's garden, and she gives the Fraggles guidance and advice, which the Fraggles regard with reverence, although they do not worship her.
 She also appears to have some magical abilities (specifically telepathy and the ability to teleport items or Fraggles), although she does not often use them.
 Sometimes she knits to pass the time.
 She has an uncle named Maximillian (which was somehow spelled with a "silent Q"), whom she refers to as "Uncle Max".
 In the animated series, Marjory speaks in a Jewish/Yiddish accent.
 Although being made of the Gorgs's junk, and having no real need for clothing, Philo and Gunge occasionally lavish her with jewelry (headbands and bracelets made of random objects), and often looks at her Fraggle clientele through a pair of spectacles mounted on a stick.

 In the German version of the serial, Marjory is given the moniker Allwissende Müllhalde (engl. all-knowing Trash Heap).
-In the German-speaking world this is still used as a common synonym for search engines and other sources of information on the Internet, e.g. Google and Wikipedia.

 She was designed by Michael K. Frith and built by Jane Gootnick and Maria McNamara.

 Philo and Gunge

-Philo and Gunge (performed by Dave Goelz and Richard Hunt in the live-action series, Dan Garza and John Tartaglia in Fraggle Rock: Back to the Rock and voiced by John Stephenson and Bob Bergen in the animated series) are the heralds of the Trash Heap.
+Philo and Gunge (performed by Dave Goelz and Richard Hunt in the original series, Dan Garza and John Tartaglia in Fraggle Rock: Back to the Rock and voiced by John Stephenson and Bob Bergen in the animated series) are the heralds of the Trash Heap.
 They often introduce her as the "all-knowing, all-seeing Trash Heap!
 Nyeah!"
 They supply humor, bad jokes, and puns.
 Although Gunge portrays himself as the brains of the pair, neither ever really prove a great help.
 They watch over the Trash Heap; if they were to leave for a long time, she would begin to die out.
 When she finishes speaking, they announce, "The Trash Heap has spoken!
 Nyeah!"
 Philo and Gunge had two episodes of the series devoted to them: "Home Is Where the Trash Is" and "Gunge the Great & Glorious".

 They were designed by Michael K. Frith and built by Jane Gootnick.